mzpqnxow/not-official-vyos-package-builder/README.md

 The bind mount is live: after building more packages, the router only needs another `apt-get update` — no server restart.

+## Note On Default Packages List

+The `scripts/packages.list` file has some weird stuff in it - for example, `tor`, which is probably not useful on VyOS.
+Others that seems unusual may have some use for privacy minded individuals though (e.g.
+`snowflake`, the `shadowsocks`-related packages.
+Though even those are probably not what you want.
+So be sure to edit `scripts/packages.list` for your own use.